eosnetworkfoundation/docs/docs/30_getting-started-guide/index.md

 # Further Reading
-The following documentation resources will help you gain advanced technical knowledge and functional understanding of the Antelope platform.
+The following documentation resources will help you gain advanced technical knowledge and functional understanding of the Antelope framework.
 Additionally, you can explore advanced configuration options available for development environments.

 ## Training and Certification
 Developed for [Antelope for Business,](https://eos.io/eosio-for-business/) these comprehensive courses cover the foundations of EOSIO, smart contract programming, application development and security best practices for integrations.
 The courses are currently available to all the Antelope community.
 [Sign up for free access until January 31, 2021.](https://training.eos.io/)

 ## Protocol Guides
-In this section, we describe the base components and protocols used in the Antelope platform. `Antelope Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
+In this section, we describe the base components and protocols used in the Antelope framework. `Antelope Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
 Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.
 Follow this link [Protocol Guides](../60_protocol-guides) to read more about `Antelope Core.`

 ## Configuration Guides

 The configuration guides section will show you how to configure [Nodeos.](../glossary/index/#nodeos) How `Nodeos` is configured will depend on your desired usage. `Nodeos` configuration controls which [plugins](../glossary/index/#plugin) are used and how those `plugins` are configured.
 The `plugins` are used to specify `Nodeos` behaviour for specific purposes.

 ### Smart Contracts and blockchain configuration
-The `Antelope platform` provides a blockchain platform and a key feature of the `Antelope platform` is flexibility.
+The `Antelope framework` provides a blockchain platform and a key feature of the `Antelope framework` is flexibility.
 Smart Contracts are part of this flexibility.
 Many features are implemented using smart contracts, and smart contracts can customize blockchain behavior.
 Some examples are consensus, governance, and resource models.
 For more information see [eosio.contracts](https://developers.eos.io/manuals/eosio.contracts/latest/index) and the [bios boot sequence tutorial.](../80_tutorials/10_bios-boot-sequence.md)

 ### Development and Testing
 There are several ways to configure a [Nodeos](../glossary/index/#nodeos) environment for development and testing.
 Which option to use largely depends on what the project goals are.
 Some practical options are provided below.